KellerJordan/modded-nanogpt/README.md

 ./run_experiments.sh
 ```

 which will automatically determine how many GPUs your machine has, prompt you for Huggingface and Wandb tokens, and then run all the yaml files in `experiments` sequentially.
+Each yaml file corresponds to a set of settings that will start a training run.

 For more information about CLI or yaml arguments you can reference the table in the drop down below: